 Line 5j: Direct Payment Deduction.
 Enter sales made to purchasers that claimed direct pay exemption from sales and use taxes.
-With the exemption claim, the purchaser must include the following statement: "Authorized to pay use tax on purchases of tangible personal property directly to the State of Michigan under Account Number [listing either the Federal Employer Identification Number or the Michigan Treasury Registration Number].
-If using Michigan Sales and Use Tax Certificate of Exemption (Form 3372), check the box in Section 3 for "Other" and include the above statement as the explanation.
+If you accepted Michigan's Sales and Use Tax Certificate of Exemption (Form 3372), the box in Section 3 for "Other" should substantially include the following statement: "Direct pay authorized under Account Number [listing either the Federal Employer Identification Number or the Michigan Treasury Registration Number]."
 MCL 205.98.